-3. Place the BCG-medac vial on a solid surface (e.g. table) and press the adapter of the instillation system upright and firmly onto the BCG-medac vial.
+3. Place the BCG-medac vial on a solid surface (e.g. table) and press the vial connector of the instillation system upright and firmly onto the BCG-medac vial.
 Turn the vial 2 times completely in the same direction.

-4. Break open the mechanism in the tube of the adapter by repeated bending backwards and forwards.
+4. Break open the mechanism in the tube of the vial connector by repeated bending backwards and forwards.
 This establishes the connection.
 Please hold the tube - and not the vial - during this process!